davidgroves/airgapper/README.md

 ## Purpose.

-AirGapper is a simple command-line tool to generate QR codes of 8bit binary content.
+AirGapper is a simple command-line tool to generate QR codes of UTF-8 text files.

-This can be text, binary data or any other 8bit content.

 It is designed to get data from a system which is airgapped from the network, or has a display capable of displaying QR codes but no network connection.